 The recent paper by Brown and Earle (2000) investigates a similar issue of comparative productivity of Russian firms with different ownership structures.
 The paper argues that a choice of the ownership type is not exogenous to the level of productivity.
 Brown and Earle show that non-state enterprises tend to have higher productivity in early years of transition, to face higher import competition, and to export less.
 These results suggest that our productivity regression may suffer from selection bias.
 Unfortunately, even though we have a panel dataset, we cannot use the firm-level fixed effect estimator to control for selection bias in production functions.
 Foreign-owned firms appear in the Registry of the FDI dataset only after receiving foreign investment, so controlling for the firm-level fixed effect will automatically exclude the effect of foreign ownership in the regressions that use dummy variable for FDI as a control variable.
 The size of foreign participation changed only in a very small number of cases, so applying a fixed effect estimator to the specification that includes the share of foreign partner as an independent variable, is not possible either.
 Therefore, we use two alternative methods of controlling for selection bias.
 The first method consists in estimating the production function (1) using industrial or regional dummies.
 Alternatively, we estimate equation (1) as a cross section using the treatment effect estimator.
 Brown and Earle (2000) propose using dummies for supervising Ministries as first stage treatment variables.
+They argue that Ministries had substantial influence on the decision process regarding privatization of enterprises.
+Unfortunately, as in the case of fixed effect, this method is not suitable in our case, because newly registered foreign-owned firms do not report any past affiliation with the ministries.
+As an alternative, we use dummy variables for small (less than 200 employees) firms, and firms in oil, gas, and some other industries, which, as was mentioned above, were entitled to special treatment during the privatization process.
+As an alternative strategy, we use in the first-stage regressions some of the variables, which, according to Daniil Manaenkov (2000), affect the decision of foreign firms to invest.
+Manaenkov (2000) finds that the main determinants of FDI in Russia are the following: the proportion of people with secondary education in the region, concentration ratio in the industry, reform progress and quality of institutions in the regions, presence of other foreign firms in the industry or presence of other foreign firms from the same country in the regions (as an indicator of experience of foreign investors), Bank of Austria Risk Rating of Russian Regions, and the regional climate.
+We use some of these variables in the first stage of the treatment procedure.

-16 We also estimated all equations using Cobb-Douglas function without constant return to scale restriction, and
+&lt;sup>11 We also estimated all equations using Cobb-Douglas function without constant return to scale restriction, and using translog specification.
+The results were qualitatively very similar.